Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Methodology: OGPAL

-As stated in the previous sections, the proposed method aims to enhance fault cause identification in manufacturing lines by leveraging manufacturing-domain conceptualization and process-aware graph learning.
+As stated in the previous sections, OGPAL aims to enhance fault cause identification in manufacturing lines by leveraging manufacturing-domain conceptualization and process-aware graph learning.
 The overall framework is illustrated in Figure~\ref{fig:overview}, and it consists of three components.
 First, FMEA worksheets from multiple lines are processed by LLMs to extract entities such as actions, states, components, and parameters, which are aligned through a manufacturing-domain ontology and instantiated into a unified KG.
 This step replaces heavy manual ontology engineering and provides a generalizable representation of fault phenomena.
 Second, the KG is trained with an RGCN that learns embeddings reflecting semantic relationships and process consistency, so that elements which were not explicitly connected can be related through learned patterns.
 Finally, when a new failure occurs in a target line, its description and process context are used as input for link prediction, which ranks candidate causes in a way that remains consistent with the process flow.
+Sample code for the method is available at \url{https://github.com/syoka4156/ogpal.git}.